chivalry/meta-python/README.md

 Another order of teaching might be something I've seen a few times.
 "Here's a Python project folder structure and here's why it's the way it is."
 I've found these useful, but they already exist, and I don't think we need another one.

 Instead, I'll be going in the order which one would likely use to build an actual project.
-First thing a developer would probably do after having an idea would be to create a git repository, and once that's done, create a virtual environment, and then open a text editor, so those are the first three items I'll cover.
+Nothing can be done until Python is installed, so that's (very quickly) covered first.
+A Developer would probably a git repository once they've had their initial idea, and once that's done, create a virtual environment, and then open a text editor, so those are the first three items I'll cover.
 Through each section, however, I'll try to concentrate first on what problem is being solved and how each tool or procedure solves that problem.

 This isn't perfect, because each developer would have a different order of priority.
 Heck, I've already broken this (as you'll soon see) by having an initial simple file before I create the repository or create the virtual environment.
 But the overall goal will be to cover material in the order one would come across it in an actual project.

+However, there will be a lot of material I'll leave out.
+There won't be much in the way of Python syntax, and there won't be much more than links while covering the initial tools (Python itself, text editing, Git and GitHub, and virtual environments).
+I'm honestly hesitant to even include those beginning chapters, but it seems necessary in order to be complete.
+While I could see leaving them out, a few weeks ago I would have needed at least the details about virtual environments, and someone else might need the details starting a little bit earlier.

 `if not Assumptions:`
 ---------------------